 Undocumented Fill – This is unknown fill.
 No one knows where it came from.
 There is no documentation available for the material.

 Hydraulic Fill – A fill material that has moved naturally by a flowing river/stream

 We're looking for dealers and installers that would partner with us in serving thousands of clients across North America.
-We provide foundational supplies and equipments both for sale and rentals for any type of project you or your clients need.CONTACT US NOW
+We provide foundational supplies and equipment, both for sale and rentals for any type of project you or your client needs.CONTACT US NOW

 Some are better than others but they all have their challenges.
 If you do have poor soil conditions on your site, it’s best to bring in a geotechnical engineer.

 A geotechnical engineer is worth his weight in gold when problem soils are an issue.
 They will be able to provide you with the most economical solution and save a bunch of potential headaches

 Now we have looked at some of the common soil types in Ontario, let’s look at a few ways we can do our own soil investigation.
 Please note that none of these investigations replace a competent geotechnical engineer on your project.
 Although the investigations below are helpful, there are many conditions that can go unforeseen.
 So please proceed at your own risk.

 This is the most practical, easiest and most economical type of soil investigation that you can do.
 Talking with your neighbours and others in your neighbourhood can be very insightful as it is almost guaranteed that someone has installed some sort of foundation in your neighbourhood at some point.

 They would be able to let you know if the water table is high or if bedrock will be encountered 10’ below grade.
 This is very valuable information.
 We have even had customers that were able to get full geotechnical investigations from one of their neighbours.